Toll Free Numbers: 1-888-414-6513 0-808-189-1052, All Other Countries - +27 21 791 0878

 • Meals: Breakfast, Lunch & Dinner

-Day 7 & 8: Namib Desert to Swakopmund – Namibia
+Days 6 & 7: Namib Desert to Swakopmund – Namibia

-Day 7 of our Africa Overland Tour sees us start with a guided walk into the Namib Desert with a local expert.
+Day 6 of our Africa Overland Tour sees us start with a guided walk into the Namib Desert with a local expert.
 As we stroll through the seemingly barren desert landscapes, we learn about the rich variety of rare and unusual flora and fauna hidden in plain sight.
 Our knowledgeable guide shares detailed insights into the secrets of how the San (Bushmen) have thrived in this harsh environment.

-Then it’s back into our overland vehicle headed to the Atlantic Ocean coastline, crossing the Tropic of Capricorn and pausing to capture snapshots.
+Then it’s back into our overland vehicle, headed to the Atlantic Ocean coastline, crossing the Tropic of Capricorn and pausing to capture snapshots.
 Our journey continues north to the coastal town of Swakopmund, known as the adventure capital of Namibia, where we will stay in a centrally located hotel for two nights.
-Here, your time is free to explore the town's German-influenced architecture, local markets, and cultural experiences, or you may opt to select and book optional activities ranging from quad biking or sandboarding in the dunes, skydiving, scenic flights, or ocean safaris.
+Tonight, we have the opportunity to enjoy an optional dinner out at a local restaurant.

 • Optional Activities: Sandboarding, Dolphin Cruises, Skydiving, Quad Biking, and more

-• Meals: Breakfast, Lunch & Dinner (Day 7), Breakfast (Day 8)
+• Meals: Breakfast & Lunch (Day 6), Breakfast (Day 7)

-Day 9: Swakopmund to Cape Cross Seal Colony & Khorixas – Namibia
+Day 8: Swakopmund to Brandberg – Namibia

 • Meals: Breakfast, Lunch & Dinner